 Roots in a sewer line

-Roots from trees or shrubs growing into sewer pipe is surely the most common problem that a homeowner faces.
+Roots from trees or shrubs growing into sewer pipe is the most common of the different sewer problems a homeowner will face.
 This usually happens with clay sewer pipe, as extra heavy cast iron pipe is much less susceptible to root infiltration.
+The process for joining cast iron soil pipe is far superior to that of vitrified clay pipe.
+Having water tight joints is usually enough to prevent root infiltration.

 To give a chemical treatment to the house drain would require at least some flow of water inside the pipe – it cannot be fully blocked.
-If copper sulfite crystals are used at the initial signs of root infiltration costly cleanings and sewer repairs can be avoided or greatly postponed.
+If copper sulfite crystals (or a similar compound or product) are used at the initial signs of root infiltration costly cleanings and sewer repairs can be avoided or greatly postponed.
 [Read more about Tree Roots In Sewers and proper treatment]

 If roots have completely blocked a house sewer, and have been neglected for a long period of time, the only recourse may be to replace the entire sewer line.
 As stated previously roots typically enter an underground drain line in multiple places.
-Therefore replacing only one section of the line would be foolish and would probably be a great waste of money .
+Therefore replacing only one section of the line would be foolish and would probably be a great waste of money, and not a permanent solution.

 Crushed or disconnected sewer pipe

 Unlike tree root issues a line can be damaged in one particular area for a number of reasons.
-In this case repairs can be made in that particular area.
+In this case repairs can be made in that particular area, these are referred to as “spot repairs”.
 In some cases improper backfill can result in settlement and breaking of the pipe.
 Or the pipe being crushed by rocks placed on top of it.

 In other cases a leaking sewer joint can cause the soil under the pipe to wash away.
-After time the pipe joints can separate due to the settlement of sub soil under the pipe.
+After time the pipe joints can separate due to the settlement of sub soil under the pipe, and the weight of the ground on top of the pipe.

 The main issue with attempting a sewer repair is determining the exact location of the defective pipe and it’s location .
 If the point of the defect is just outside the foundation wall then the location of the pipe is not an issue.
 If the break is at the point of connection to the public sewer than city sewer records would have to be obtained – house sewer lines do not necessarily go in a straight run.